Female standing on Pauanui Mountain Summit

-Pauanui is a small town in the Coromandel’s East Coast, sitting only 2 hours from Tamaki Makaurau/Auckland.
-This small town in Aotearoas’ North Island is a popular holiday destination for kiwi families and is a direct neighbour to Tairua; another picture perfect town in the Coromandel.
+Pauanui is a small town in the Coromandel’s East Coast, sitting only 2 hours from Auckland making it the perfect weekend escape.
+This small town in New Zealands’ North Island is a popular holiday destination for kiwi families and is a direct neighbour to Tairua; another picture perfect town in the Coromandel.

-Boarded by white sand beaches and hilly landscapes, Pauanui makes for the perfect rural escape during summer.
-The small Coromandel town has over 1,000 permanent residents but the population can climb to over 15,000 during the summer holiday season.
-With Tairua right next door (the island you can see just to the right of my head in the above picture), this area of the Coromandel gets flooded with visitors each summer.
+Bordered by white sand beaches and hilly landscapes, Pauanui and Tairu both make for the perfect rural escape during summer.
+Both these small Coromandel towns hasve just over 1,000 permanent residents, but the population can climb to over 15,000 each during the summer holiday season.

-With its own airstrip, surf beach and waterways, there is very little that Pauanui is lacking.
+Pauanui has its own airstrip, surf beach and waterways to enjoy kayaking and relaxing water based activities, there is very little that Pauanui is lacking.
 And there’s no surprise why it’s known for being the chosen beach town for the wealthy.

 Pauanui Accommodation

-If you can’t find what you’re looking for in Pauanui, towns likes Tairua or Whangamata have a lot more options when it comes to stand alone houses available for a weekend on Airbnb.
+If you can’t find somewhere to stay in Pauanui, then I suggest checking out the nearby towns likes Tairua or Whangamata which have a lot more accommodation options when it comes to stand alone houses available for a weekend on Airbnb.
 Tairua is a short boat ride across the Tairua river, or a 20 minute driver back through the valley and around the river.
 Or Whangamata is little over half an hour drive to up the coast to Pauanui.

 Getting to Pauanui from Auckland